robenkleene/development-references/vim/vim-visual-block-mode.md

 ## Deleting Text to the End of the Line

-Difficult with visual block mode, but `<range>norm!` can be used in a pinch, e.g., `%norm!
+Difficult with visual block mode, but `<range>norm!` (the `!` ignores mappings) can be used in a pinch, e.g., `%norm!
 ED` to delete everything after the first big word on each line in the file.